Chandan-Sav/Dashboard---HR/README.md

  1.3) 44 employees by Research Scientist.

  1.4) 33 employees by Sales Representative.
-         thus, maximum employees attrition by Job Role is from Laboratory Technician.
+         Thus, maximum employees attrition by Job Role is from Laboratory Technician.

- ### Age Group
+ #### Age Group

  2.1)  43 employees belong to '18-25' age group.